JessicaRushie/7DTD-A18-No-Starter-Quests/Jessica's No Starter Quests/ReadMe.txt

 Just load into the game and in a few seconds you should get your 4 Points and the trader marker.

 <HOW TO>
-Simply place the unzipped file into your 7 Days To Die/Mods Folder.
+Simply place the unzipped file into your 7 Days To Die\Mods Folder.
 EG, "C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Mods"

 The file it should look like this,